 Cellular biology|Cellular biology|Molecular biology

 Denker, Andrew Evan, "Chondrogenic activity of transforming growth factor-beta(1) and bone morphogenetic protein-2 on multipotential mesenchymal cells" (1997).
-ETD Collection for Thomas Jefferson University.
+ProQuest ETD Collection - Thomas Jefferson University.
 AAI9730317.